bg

 A development team led by Iain Craig, also known as "Tanner," founded Litecoin Cash in late 2017.
 Their goal was to create a cryptocurrency that was faster, cheaper, and more accessible than many existing options.
 The project officially launched as a hard fork of Litecoin on February 18, 2018, at block 1,371,111.

-Early development focused on creating light and mobile wallets to improve user accessibility.
-A notable promotional event, the "Spacedrop," took place on May 15, 2018, where a payload containing LCC coins was sent into near space.
-Later that year, the team released a whitepaper for its "Hive" mining feature and initiated Rebase 0.16, laying the groundwork for future updates.
+Early development focused on creating lightweight and mobile wallets to improve user accessibility.
+On May 15, 2018, the team held a promotional "Spacedrop" event, where a payload containing LCC coins was sent into near-space.
+Later that year, the team released a whitepaper for its "Hive" mining feature and initiated other technical updates to lay the groundwork for future development.

-Over the years, the project has seen continued development, including support for hardware wallets and its first block reward halving at block 1,680,000.
-Despite its smaller market capitalization compared to major cryptocurrencies, LCC maintains an active community, drawn by its fast block times and significantly lower transaction fees than Litecoin.
+Over the years, the project has continued to develop, adding support for hardware wallets and undergoing its first block reward halving at block 1,680,000.
+Despite its smaller market capitalization compared to major cryptocurrencies, LCC maintains an active community drawn by its fast block times and low transaction fees.

 Key Technical Features of Litecoin Cash